undeadyequ/luo_blog/_drafts/read_conference/interspeech2020.md

     - domain mismatch in Emotional recognition
     - Prosody transfer suffer poor performance
   - Method
-    - Separated prosody model, input with style/linguistic embedding and output with F0/Duration, etc, from acoustic model, input with linguistic/prosodic_output and output with MFCC
+    - Separated prosody model, input with style/linguistic embedding and output with F0/Duration, etc. In acoustic model, input with linguistic/prosodic_output and output with MFCC
     - Training style extraction model based on text+audio multimodal by IEMOCAP + small labeled TTS data
     - Use MFCC instead of mel spectrogram